'This is what racism looks like': Democrats blast Trump for attacks on 'The Squad'

 INDEPENDENTS

-Rep. Justin Amash, I-Mich., who recently left the Republican Party and supports impeaching the president, was sharply critical of Trump's remarks.
+Rep. Justin Amash of Michigan, an independent who recently left the Republican Party and supports impeaching the president, was sharply critical of Trump's remarks.
 "To tell these American citizens (most of whom were born here) to 'go back' to the 'crime infested places from which they came' is racist and disgusting," he tweeted Sunday.

+Fox News's Brit Hume criticized Trump's remarks as "nativist, xenophobic, [counterfactual] and politically stupid," but added that "they simply do not meet the standard definition of racist, a word so recklessly flung around these days that its actual meaning is being lost."

 WORLD LEADERS

 Outgoing British Prime Minister Theresa May was not happy with Trump’s comments.
-"The prime minister's view is that the language used to refer to these women was completely unacceptable," her spokesman said during a daily briefing with reporters inside the UK parliament.
+"The prime minister's view is that the language used to refer to these women was completely unacceptable," her spokesman said during a daily briefing with reporters inside Parliament.